Sainty717/Project-Seed/README.md

 # "John Smith" → "Bob Johnson" (same!)
 ```

+### Vaults Store Mappings for Consistency

+The **mapping vault** stores all original-to-anonymized value mappings:

+- **Same vault = shared mappings**: Multiple files processed together automatically share the same vault
+- **Existing vault = reuse mappings**: Use `--vault` to reuse mappings from previous runs
+- **Consistency guaranteed**: Same value in same column with same seed = same anonymized output

+**Key Points:**
+- Multiple files in one command → automatically share the same vault ✅
+- Use `--vault` option → reuse mappings from previous sessions ✅
+- Same seed + same vault = consistent anonymization across all files ✅

+**Important:**
-**Important:** Use the same seed when decrypting that you used when anonymizing!
+- Use the same seed when decrypting that you used when anonymizing
+- Use the same vault (or vault password) when reusing mappings

 ## 🔒 Security & Vault Management